Justice for Journalists: Investigative Grants Programme

-Media Risk Map
+Media Risk Map and Research

 The Media Risk Map project is a daily monitoring and categorization of attacks on journalists, bloggers and media workers.
 It currently monitors attacks in 12 post-Soviet countries (excluding the Baltic states).
-Data on attacks are available from 2017 to the present day in Russian and English.
+Data on attacks are available from 2017 to the present day in English.
+The data from the Media Risk Map is constantly used for public presentations and academic purposes.
+The Charity works together with various universities in the UK, including University of Sheffield, University of Liverpool and their initiative in co-operation with UNESCO Safety of Journalists and others.

 The Foundation published reports on attacks against journalists, bloggers and media workers in Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Uzbekistan and Ukraine for 2017-2020.
 The reports were cited by various media outlets, such as Novaya Gazeta, RTVI, Deutsche Welle, and Meduza.

 In May 2019, the Justice for Journalists Foundation prepared a project with the NGO Index on Censorship to monitor attacks and media rights violations related to the COVID-19 pandemic.

 As part of the Risk Map project, the Justice for Journalists Foundation has been regularly monitoring attacks against journalists and bloggers in Central Asia.

+As part of the Council of Europe’s Safety of Journalists Platform, the Justice for Journalists Foundation contributes the data it collects for the Media Risk Map to the Alerts and participates in the writing of yearly reports and statements.